Plan Your URL Filtering Deployment

 - ClickOKto save.

 - View the URL filtering logs to see all of the website categories that your users are accessing.
 The categories you’ve set to block are also logged.For information on viewing the logs and generating reports, see Monitor Web Activity.Select.
 A log entry will be created for any website that exists in the URL filtering database that is in a category set to any action other thanMonitorLogsURL Filteringallow.
 URL Filtering reports give you a view of web activity in a 24-hour period. ().MonitorReports

 - Here’s what to do next:

 - Strictly control how users interact with high-risk and medium-risk sites.PAN-DB categorizes every URL with up to four categories, and every URL has a risk category (high, medium, and low).
 While high and medium-risk sites are not confirmed malicious, they are closely associated with malicious sites.
 For example, they might be on the same domain as malicious sites or maybe they hosted malicious content until only very recently.
-For everything that you do not expicitly whitelist or blacklist, you can use risk categories to write simple policy based on website safety.You can take precautionary measures to limit your users’ interaction high-risk sites especially, as there might be some cases where you want to give your users access to sites that might also present safety concerns (for example, you might want to allow your developers to use developer blogs for research, yet blogs are a category known to commonly host malware).
+For everything that you do not expicitly allow or block, you can use risk categories to write simple policy based on website safety.You can take precautionary measures to limit your users’ interaction high-risk sites especially, as there might be some cases where you want to give your users access to sites that might also present safety concerns (for example, you might want to allow your developers to use developer blogs for research, yet blogs are a category known to commonly host malware).